k2view-academy/K2View-Academy/articles/32_LU_storage/03_big_lu_storage.md

 The config.ini parameters to configure the above are:

 * ASYNC_LOAD_MAX_THREADS, the maximum number of threads (over all Fabric nodes) to be allocated.
-Set to 0 by default.
+Set to 0 by default, which means that by default this is disabled.
 * ASYNC_LOAD_MAX_MEMORY_IN_MB, maximum memory to be allocated for the parallel load process.
 Set by default to 2 GB - 2147483648 byte.